exoplatform/exo-documentation/docs/Administration.rst

 -  Users: contains all the platform users able to connect to the platform
 -  Content Management: contains users who have permissions to add and manage content in the platform

-.. note: Any registred user is automatically added to the platform/users group to be able to connect.
+.. note: Any self- registered  user and account created by Administration > Add users  is automatically added to the platform/users group to be able to connect.

 .. _spacesGroups: